Alaa-Younsi/Learning-Javascript/README.md

 5. **Performant by construction** — compositor-thread animations, passive event listeners, and `dvh` viewport handling chosen from the ground up

 ---

+## 📄 License

+Copyright (c) 2026 Alaa Younsi.
+All rights reserved.

+1. SCOPE OF LICENSE
+This repository is public for the sole purpose of demonstrating professional coding skills, architecture, and design capabilities.

+2. RESTRICTIONS
+Permission is NOT granted to any person obtaining a copy of this software and associated documentation files to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

+3. PROHIBITED USE
+You may not use this code, or any portion of it, to build, host, or operate a personal or commercial website.
+This includes, but is not limited to:
+   - Cloning this repository to use as a website template.
+   - Copying unique CSS styling or custom UI components for reuse.
+   - Redistributing this code as your own work.
+- **Accessibility Checks** - WCAG compliance validation

 ## 👨‍💻 About the Developer